HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

    - Type: int
    - Description: Course ID used to identify which course is being used.
 Stored as int(10) in the database

 - Parameter: $coursename
-   - Type: varchar
+   - Type: String
    - Description: The name of the course.
 Stored as varchar(80) in the database

 - Parameter: $versid
-   - Type: varchar
+   - Type: String
    - Description: ID of the course version to be updated or created.
 Stored as varchar(8) in the database

 - Parameter: $versname
-   - Type: varchar
+   - Type: String
    - Description: Name for the version.
 Stored as varchar(45) in the database

 - Parameter: $coursenamealt
-   - Type: varchar
+   - Type: String
    - Description: An alternative name for the course.
-Stored as varchar(45) in the databas
+Stored as varchar(45) in the database

 - Parameter: $coursecode
-   - Type: varchar
+   - Type: String
    - Description: Course code.
 Stored as varchar(45) in the database

 - Parameter: $copycourse
-   - Type: varchar
+   - Type: String
    - Description: Version ID of the course to copy from

 - Parameter: $startdate
-   - Type: datetime
+   - Type: String
    - Description: Start date of the course version

 - Parameter: $enddate
-   - Type: datetime
+   - Type: String
    - Description: End date of the course version

 - Parameter: $makeactive